abhinavarora/Model-Based-Testing-and-Test-Case-Prioritization-using-Genetic-Algorithm/Readme.md

-Model Based testing and Test Case Prioritization using Genetic Algorithms
+## Model Based testing and Test Case Prioritization using Genetic Algorithm